danja/docker-hyperdata/README.md

 #### note to self

-docker exec -t -i container_name /bin/bash
+sudo docker exec -t -i container_name /bin/bash

 To show only running containers use: